Lily-G1/Bash_Scripts/README.md

 - new_user_account_(interactive): prompts user for details and creates a new user account
 - backup_script: a simple script that backs up a specified directory and sends an email notification in the event of a failure
     - Replace the values of BACKUP_SRC and EMAIL_RECIPIENT with your desired source directory and a valid email address respectively
     - To be able to send emails from your Linux server, you must install & configure the appropriate packages.
-See this blogpost on how to integrate Gmail on an Ubuntu server
+Check out this [blogpost](https://medium.com/@anyagaladima_62348/integrate-gmail-with-an-ubuntu-server-by-lilian-galadima-4874356d406a) on how to integrate Gmail on an Ubuntu server